nhedeker/blueit/1_server_setup.md

 * Users: Create User (with proper registration security).

 For your convenience, we have provided migrations, seeds, and validations for use in your code.

+## Bonus

+Add tests for your routes using Mocha, Chai, and supertest.